yiisoft/db/docs/en/getting-started.md

 [Yii DB](https://github.com/yiisoft/db) will automatically convert such constructs into the corresponding quoted column or table names using the DBMS-specific syntax.

-For example, the following code will generate an SQL statement that is valid for all supported databases:
+For example, the following code will generate an SQL statement that's valid for all supported databases:

 ```php
 <?php